The Privacy Sandbox News

 sufficient on its own to address the challenge of limiting

 cross-site user tracking.
 We believe that users shouldn’t

 have to understand complicated data usage policies across

-we need to provide users with online experiences that are
+Instead we need to provide users with online experiences that

 Unlike many existing solutions, the Privacy Sandbox APIs don’t rely on user-level tracking identifiers.
 These APIs protect privacy using technical privacy-preserving approaches, like data aggregation, data noising, and processing sensitive data on-device or in trusted cloud execution environments.
 Because of this, the Privacy Sandbox APIs improve privacy significantly over third-party cookies and other cross-site tracking techniques, like fingerprinting and PII-based identifiers.
 And they provide a durable foundation that the ecosystem can build on, further strengthening data protections and industry capabilities over time.